How to Touch a Dragonfly

 Artist: Kat Austen

-Architect: Robin Andersson (RTA Studio)
+Designer: Robin Andersson (RTA Studio)

 Digital Artist: Daniel Hengst

-Creative Technologist: Justus Erhas
+Creative Technologist: Justus von Harten

 Production Manager: Olive Okjoh Han